Allstate Corp at Goldman Sachs Financial Services Conference (Vi

-Taylor Alexander Scott - Goldman Sachs Group, Inc., Research Division - Equity Analyst
+Yaron Joseph Kinar - Goldman Sachs Group, Inc., Research Division - Research Analyst

-All right.
-We'll go ahead and get started.
-First, I wanted to say thank you to Tom Wilson, CEO of Allstate for being with us.
-And we're going to start out with some opening remarks, and then we'll dive into a little Q&A.
+Good morning, everybody.
+I'm Yaron Kinar, Goldman Sachs' insurance analyst.
+With me this morning, I'm very pleased to have President and CEO of Allstate, Tom Wilson.

+(Operator Instructions) We will go into a Q&A after a presentation that Tom is going to lead.

-Thomas Joseph Wilson - The Allstate Corporation - Chairman of the Board, President & CEO
+Thomas Joseph Wilson - The Allstate Corporation - President, CEO & Director

-Great.
-Good morning.
-We'll set some context before Alex and I jump in.
-So first, we appreciate you taking the time to come see why Allstate is such a good investment.
-Let me start on Slide 1, which is our Surgeon General warning.
+Thank you, Yaron.
+Good morning, everybody.
+Thank you for taking time to invest and learn about why Allstate is a good investment.

-Remember, we're using all kinds of forward-looking statements, non-GAAP.
-Take our remarks in context, everything else we do, whether it's a 10-K or 10-Q or earnings stuff.
-So make sure you look at everything out there.
+Before we begin, if you go to Slide 1, we're going to use a number of forward-looking statements today and we'll use some references to non-GAAP measures.
+So just need to make sure you consider those in the context of all the information we'll give you, whether it's 10-K or the 10-Q, all of which you can get on our website at allstateinvestors.com.

 Allstate Corp at Goldman Sachs Financial Services Conference (Virtual) Transcript